Russia's indefinite closure of Nord Stream 1 triggers another price spike

 The announcement triggered another spike in gas prices that, coupled with an associated surge in power prices, will push Europe further into recession, which is now inevitable, according to Robin Brooks, the chief economist at Institute of International Finance (IIF).
 The UK is one of the worst affected economies in Western Europe, despite being one of the least reliant on Russian gas, and is believed to already be in recession.

 Nord Stream 1 was supposed to return to operation on September 3 after a three-day joint maintenance inspection, conducted with Germany’s Siemens, the developer of the turbines and other equipment used at the compressor station.
 But Gazprom cancelled the restart, citing an oil leak at the last remaining turbine still in operation.
-The Russian company has blamed sanctions for preventing the repair of this equipment and said the pipeline would remain closed as long as it takes to carry out the needed work.
+The Russian company has blamed sanctions for preventing the repair of this equipment and said the pipeline would remain closed as long as it takes to carry out the necessary work.

 “Siemens is taking part in repair work in accordance with the current contract, is detecting malfunctions … and is ready to fix the oil leaks,” Gazprom added in a second Telegram post on September 3.
 “Only there is nowhere to do the repair.”
 According to the German company, though, such an oil leak would not usually affect the operation of a turbine and could be fixed on site.